 I’ve also always been drawn to small, independent businesses and creative start-ups.
-After college and during law school I worked at a couple start-up weeklies and learned the good, the bad and the depressing about starting and running a successful small business.
+After college and during law school I worked at a couple start-up weeklies and learned the good, the bad and the demoralizing about starting and running a successful small business.
 From that point, I knew I wasn’t interested in working at any big corporate jobs — or practicing law, for that matter.
 Instead, after getting my law degree from the University of New Mexico School of Law in the mid-90s, I moved to the Bay Area and got my first “real” job as an editor at Nolo, the nation’s leading publisher of how-to legal and business information.
 It couldn’t have been a better fit for me.

-Lisa Barrow — Editor
+Lisa Barrow — Editorial

-Jordan Tate — Design Director
+Jordan Tate — Design

-Eva Avenue — Art and Video Director
+Eva Avenue — Art and Video

-Javier Romero — Technology and Platforms Director
+Javier Romero — Technology and Platforms